ZiweiMEI/QTest/README.md

 # The Q Test

 This is the github repo for the Q test proposed by Fan et al. (2022) that tests overidentifying restrictions (or instrumental variable validity) with high-dimensional data, which is robust to heteroskedastic errors.
 The method is called the Q test since it is based on estimation and inference for quadratic functionals of high-dimensional vectors.
+The paper is available at https://arxiv.org/abs/2205.00171.

 ## Required packages